 Larry The Cable Guy: Git-r-done!
 Another Blue Collar comic.
 Known to younger generations as the voice of Mater in the Cars films.
 Has quite a big Hatedom, many of whom are unaware that Larry is actually an Affectionate Parody comedy character performed by comedian Daniel Whitney.

-Martin Lawrence: Manic black comedian who had his own show on Fox (which was canceled after the actress who played Martin's girlfriend, Gina, accused Lawrence of sexually harassing her) and was banned from ever hosting Saturday Night Live again after launching into a particularly disgusting monologue about women's hygiene.
+Martin Lawrence: Manic black comedian who had his own show, Martin, on Fox (it was canceled after the actress who played Martin's girlfriend, Gina, accused Lawrence of sexually harassing her) and was banned from ever hosting Saturday Night Live again after launching into a particularly disgusting monologue about women's hygiene.